 a) Any member’s membership may be suspended or terminated for refusing or failing to comply with these bylaws.
 Suspension or termination shall be by majority vote of the institutional members present at a special meeting called by the Board for such a purpose and at which a quorum is present.
 To be eligible for suspension or termination, a member shall receive notice from the Secretary no less than thirty (30) days before such a meeting is called.
 Such notice shall specify the place, date and hour of such a meeting, and shall state the grounds for the proposed suspension or termination.
 The notice shall also advise such member of his, her or its rights to appear at such a meeting and be heard.

-b) The Secretary shall also notify the relevant member of any suspension or termination decision.
+b) The Secretary shall also notify in writing the relevant member of any suspension or termination decision.
 That notice shall also advise such member of his, her or its right to appeal such suspension or termination decision.
 A member upon notification of suspension or termination shall have the right to appeal either (i) in writing to the Secretary or (ii) by appearing at a hearing conducted by the Board.